mietzen/mietzen/README.md

 Hi I'm Nils,\
 a mechanical engineer focused on renewable energy systems and self thaught developer.
 I got many years of experience as Software and DevOps Engineer.
-Recently I switched into a managment role as Technical Projectmanager.
+Recently I switched into a Projectmanagment role.

 ### Active Projects: